 2) It’s easy to tell if your card has a strong or a weak magnetic field.
 Hotel keys and other cards which can be re-written generally have stripes that are a light brown color, but the stripes on bank credit and ATM cards are very nearly black…In general, the darker the stripe, the stronger the magnetic stripe and the less susceptible it is to being scrambled by another magnetic field.

 3) It isn’t the strength of the magnet that’s important, it’s the duration of exposure.
 Even the mightiest junkyard magnet won’t erase your card’s data if the exposure is brief, but that little refridgerator magnet that can barely hold up that cute little picture of your cat can — if the exposure is long enough. (don’t believe me?
-Check out the video below created by CreditCards.Com)
+CLick HERE to watch a video created by CreditCards.Com)

 4) The key to keeping your cards safe is to keep a bit of distance between the magnet and the magnetic strip on your card.
 In order for a magnet to scramble a magnetic strip, it’s pretty much going to have to come in direct contact with it.
 As a matter of fact, the magnetic field emitted by a cell phone can actually demagnetize a credit card if it’s allowed to be in direct contact with the magnetic strip for along enough period of time.